Real and Demonstrative Evidence

 So what's a judge to do?
 Under the federal rules, relevant evidence is to be excluded if "its probative value is substantially outweighed by the danger of unfair prejudice."
 Similarly, Federal Rule 352 allows for exclusion to avoid "substantial danger of undue prejudice."

-Free Consultation With a Criminal Defense Attorney
+Get a Free Legal Evaluation From a Criminal Defense Attorney